14mC4/14mC4/README.md

 - 🌱 I’m currently learning **Python and Windows Exploitation**

-- 👯 I’m looking to collaborate on **Anything Cloud, DevOps, or Ethical Hacking ( Red Tean or Penetration Testing ) related**
+- 👯 I’m looking to collaborate on **Anything Cloud, DevOps, or Ethical Hacking ( Red Team or Penetration Testing ) related**

 - 👨‍💻 Most of my material is either on [My Blog](https://14mC4.github.io) or LinkedIn